Coast Guard Flag

 Above the Great Seal is bold blue arched text which reads, "United States Coast Guard" and below the seal reads, "Semper Paratus" in a reverse arch shape; This phrase translates as "always ready."
 Beneath that is the text, "1970," which is the year the Revenue Cutter service was formed which was the precursor from which the United States Coast Guard originates.

-The colors used on the flag are the same colors as the flag of the United States of America.
-White is said to represent innocence and purity, the red stands for bravery and hardiness, and blue is symbolic of perseverance.
+The red, white, and blue colors chosen pay homage to the flag of the United States of America.
+White is also said to represent innocence and purity, the red also stands for bravery and hardiness, and blue is also symbolic of perseverance.

 The United States Coast Guard was established to "protect people, environment, industry, and security of the United States of America on seas, lakes and rivers."
 It is the oldest sea service of the United States as well as the smallest branch of the military.
 This military branch utilizes boats, ships, and airplanes to prevent crimes, such as smuggling and to rescue other boats and ships that have come into harm's way.
 In 1790, the Revenue Cutter Service was established following George Washington signing an act which would allow for 10 boats (which were also known as cutters) to be built with the intention of collecting customs, duties, and taxes and to ensure that shipments to different countries were reaching their destination.
 In 1791, the first cutter (known as "The Vigilant) was launched.
-In 1915, President Woodrow Wilson formed the United States Coast Guard by merging the Revenue Cutter Service with the United States life-saving services.
+In 1915, President Woodrow Wilson merged the Revenue Cutter Service with the United States life-saving services to form The United States Coast Guard, a new branch of the military.

 One of the unique facts about the Coast Guard is that it actually has two flags.
 The flag flown on ships is called the Coast Guard Ensign, whereas the Coast Guard Flag is used for ceremonial purposes during parades and special events as a symbol of the US Coast Guard.
 It is also sometimes flown by veterans of the coast guard or their family members as a show of pride.